dzackgarza/Notes/Talks/HomotopyTalk.md

 > It is unknown whether or not $ B^4 $ admits an exotic smooth structure.
 If not, the smooth $ 4 $-dimensional Poincare conjecture would have an affirmative answer.

 > Current line of attack: Gluck twists on on $S^4$.
-Yield homeomorphic spheres, *suspected* not to be diffeomorphic, but no known invariants can detect
+Yield homeomorphic spheres, *suspected* not to be diffeomorphic, but no known invariants can distinguish smooth structures on $S^4$.

-Generalized by Thurston's Geometrization

 - Smooth structures on $S^n$ -- $\pi_n^S$